CBEP-SoCB/Casco_Bay_CSOs_sum/Analysis/DEP_CSO_Analysis.md

 Because the models do not really meet our needs, We calculate three year mean and geometric mean discharges for the first three years and last three years of our record.
-That may better capture the type of long-term trend in a manner consistent with the request from our peer reviewers.
+Comparisons of those quanitites better capture the type of long-term trend in CSO discharges that our reviewers wanted highlighted.

 ``` r
 cb_totals <- cb_towns_data_long %>%